ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 Keep in mind the following when you’re ordering a dedicated host(s) and dedicated host instances:

-* Your host location; you can currently select from 16 IBM Cloud Data Centers:
+* Your host location; you can select from the following IBM Cloud Data Centers:

 | Data Centers          ||
 | ------------ | ------- |